Cheapest Family Life Insurance (2026)

 Review your employer's group life insurance.

-Many employers provide free basic coverage equal to 1 or 2 times your salary.
+Many employers provide free basic coverage equal to one to two times your salary.
 While this coverage rarely meets your family's full needs, it supplements individual policies at no cost.
 Group coverage typically ends when you leave your job, so don't rely on it as your only protection.

 money icon